Have you ever wondered how snakes feed their babies?

 Snakes do not nurse their young.
 Instead, newborn snakes receive nutrients from their egg or sac yolk and quickly become self-sufficient once born.

 Why Don’t Snakes Nurse Their Young?

-When a mother nurses her baby, she is using milk she internally produces.
+When a mother nurses her baby, she uses milk she internally produces.

 This process is called lactation.

 However, snakes, like all reptiles, do not lactate.

 They do not possess mammary glands, which are essential for producing milk.

 Lactating is an ability belonging only to mammals.

 Other classes of animals, like fish, also do not nurse their young.